selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

 {% endhighlight %}

 <h3>Result</h3>
-Now, users have just to choose a number of results per page and a query from the app builder, and...
+Now, users have just to choose some results per page and a query from the app builder, and...

 ![Result datatable app builder](/Images/datatable_app_builder.jpg)